Datguypotato/Phaser-Game-Starter-Kit/README.md

 	https://atom.io/

  **Install all the node packages**
+ **Update**
+in case we got dependency errors delete node module folder and reset the shrinkwrap file

 On the root of this project run on your terminal (if you want you can do this with yarn but thats optional)
 ```bash
     npm install